 In her blog Tracie talks about the struggles she’s had since as far back as 1980 when she first experience the symptoms of MS, an autoimmune disease.

-She dealt with the MS with conventional medicine for many years and unfortunately in 2012 got a second autoimmune disease, rheumatoid arthritis.
+She dealt with the MS using conventional medicine for many years but it never got better and unfortunately in 2012 she developed a second autoimmune disease, rheumatoid arthritis.
 Can you imagine having both of these conditions at the same time?